Shortlist Announced For The Stage Debut Awards 2020

 Best Director - sponsored by Smith & Williamson

-- Georgia Green for The Mikvah Project at the Orange Tree Theatre, Londona??
+- Georgia Green for The Mikvah Project at the Orange Tree Theatre, London

 - Martha Kiss Perrone for When It Breaks It Burns at the Battersea Arts Centre, London